stan-dev/posteriordb/README.md

 # A Posterior Database (PDB) for Bayesian Inference

-This repository contains data and models to produce posteriors based on differen probabilistic programming languages.
+This repository contains data and models to produce posteriors based on different probabilistic programming languages (PPL).
 Currently the focus is Stan, but it should be possible to use it with other frameworks as well.

 ## Purpose of the PDB